ccarabine/payrollapp/docs/features.md

 </details><br>

 **User stories covered:**<br>
-2. As a user, I want a terminal based application to import/export data via google sheets<br>
+2. As a user, I want a terminal-based application to import/export data via google sheets<br>
 3. As a user, I want to easily navigate through the different functions to view and process payroll<br>
 4. As a user, I want to process employees hours and receive feedback if I duplicate data inputted already for an employee in that particular week<br>
 5. As a user, I want an application that calculates Basic pay, Holiday pay, Employee NI contributions, Pension Contributions, Net pay, Employee NI contributions, Pension Contributions<br>
 6. As a user, I want full visibility of an employee’s payment summary before submission to payroll (send to google sheets spreadsheet)<br>
 11. As a user with no formal finance training/qualifications I need simple and easy to understand terminology<br>
 12. As a user I need to be able to trust the application to calculate payments accurately<br>
-13. As a user I need quick painless process, in order to free up more time to be productive in other areas of my role.*<br>
+13. As a user I need a quick painless process, to free up more time to be productive in other areas of my role.*<br>

 **Owners stories covered:**<br>
-*14. I want a terminal based application containing validated Python code which allows the user to navigate the system intuitively without returning errors*
+*14. I want a terminal-based application containing validated Python code that allows the user to navigate the system intuitively without returning errors*

 ___
 ### **Feature 5:  Add / Amend employee details**